cseth-rse/cyber_drive/README.md

 - Adogah Emmanuel
 - Owhofasa Sunday

-**Note**: Cyber Drive was developed as a school project to demonstrate full‑stack development skills.
+**Note**: Cyber Drive was developed as a school project to demonstrate Software Engineering and development and Team management skills.
 It is not intended for production use without a thorough security review and load testing.